 The ensembles have performed with the Yuval Ron Ensemble, at the 2013 State American Choral Director’s Association (ACDA) conference, the 2014 Southern Division ACDA Convention, with the Royal Philharmonic in 2009, and frequently with the Jacksonville Symphony Orchestra.
 Aside from regional performances, the UNF choral groups have visited Italy, Portugal and South Africa during international performance tours.

 In all of their endeavors, members of the UNF choral ensembles work to deeply understand the music they sing and the cultures from which it comes.
 Singers perform with the highest artistic standards and find tremendous joy in making the music come alive.

-To book the Chamber Singers, for more information or to contribute to student choral scholarships, please contact Cara.Tasher@unf.edu or visit studio 45/2009.
-To schedule your audition, e-mail email@example.com.
+To book the Chamber Singers, for more information or to contribute to student choral scholarships, please contact Cara.Tasher@unf.edu or visit her studio in the Fine Arts Center, Building 45, Room 2009.
+To schedule your audition, e-mail firstname.lastname@example.org.
 The Chamber Singers' album "Come By Here" is now available on iTunes, click here to purchase.